 There are agencies that cannot be assigned to any of the above classifications.
 These are organizations which are excluded from the financial and administrative requirements of the Management Board of Cabinet, but to which the government makes at least one appointment.
-Some examples include university and hospital boards.
+Some examples include university boards of governors and police services boards.

-All appointments, Order in Council and Ministerial Letter, are made following a recruitment and review process managed by the Public Appointments Secretariat.
+All appointments, Order in Council and Ministerial Letter, are made following a recruitment and review process supported by the Public Appointments Secretariat.

-Rates of remuneration are provided for appointees to classified agencies and non-classified entities on this site.
+Rates of remuneration are provided for appointees to provincial agencies and other entities on this site.
 The remuneration is shown by a per diem rate for part-time appointees, a per annum range for full-time appointees, or as expenses only.
 In some cases there is no compensation at all.

 Appointees are paid according to levels set out in Management Board of Cabinet directives on government appointees or as specifically approved by Management Board of Cabinet.

-An element of public service is expected in all appointments to classified agencies and non-classified entities.
+An element of public service is expected in all appointments to provincial agencies and other entities.
 Consequently, rates of remuneration are not competitive with the marketplace.

 There is no requirement that appointees be paid, nor that they be paid at any maximum rate which may be established by Management Board of Cabinet.
-In fact, appointees to many of Ontario's classified agencies and non-classified entities do not receive any payment for their services beyond, in some cases, the reimbursement of out-of-pocket expenses.
+In fact, appointees to many of Ontario's provincial agencies and other entities do not receive any payment for their services beyond, in some cases, the reimbursement of out-of-pocket expenses.